Sembi: Production

 Most of the scenes in the film were majorly shot near Kodaikanal.

 Music

-The music of the film was composed by Nivas K. Prasanna which marks his first collaboration with the director.
+The music of the film was composed by Nivas K. Prasanna, which marks his first collaboration with the director.
 The first single titled "Aathi En Mela" was released on 28 October 2022.

 Release

 Theatrical

 The film was released worldwide in theatres on 30 December 2022 alongside Trisha’s starrer Raangi.
 The trailer of the film was released on 16 December 2022.

 Home media

 The post-theatrical streaming rights of the film has been sold to ZEE5, while the satellite rights of the film is sold to Zee Tamil.
-However The Digital And Satellite Rights laterly changed to Disney + Hotstar and Star Vijay.
+However, the digital and satellite rights were later changed to Disney + Hotstar and Star Vijay.
 The film had its digital premiere on Disney + Hotstar from 3 February 2023.